Siege of Suiyang: Timeline

-The starving Tang soldiers, numbering about 1,600 in total, fell into despair at the lack of outside help.
-Almost everyone tried to convince Zhang Xun to surrender, or find some way of escape south.
+The starving Tang soldiers, about 1,600, fell into despair at the lack of outside help.
+Almost everyone tried to convince Zhang Xun to surrender or find some way to escape southward.
 Zhang Xun and Xu Yuan discussed this, and Xu Yuan concluded, "If Suiyang falls, Yan will be free to conquer the rest of southern China.
 And on top of it, most of our soldiers are too tired and hungry to run.
 The only choice we have left is to defend for as long as possible, and hope that a nearby governor will come and help us."
 Zhang Xun agreed with him.
-Zhang Xun announced to his remaining troops, "The nearby governors might be inelegant, but we cannot be disloyal.
-Another day that we can hold out is another day for the rest of the Tang to prepare defenses.
+Zhang Xun told his remaining troops, "The nearby governors might be inelegant, but we cannot be disloyal.
+Another day that we can hold out is another day for the rest of the Tang to prepare defences.
 We will fight till the very end."

 Cannibalism

-The siege of Suiyang resulted in a prolonged state of famine, according to the Old Book of Tang, which wrote:

-The New Book of Tang recorded that Xu Yuan also killed his servants, noting:

-The New Book of Tang also claimed that cannibalism was practiced on a widespread level, and that such fear prevented rebellion:
+When the inhabitants of the besieged city ran out of provisions, they started to eat tea and paper, then horses, and eventually "the aged, children and women".
+In their biographies of Zhang Xun, the Old and New Book of Tang (finished between 945 and 1060) – the primary official dynastic histories covering the Tang period – estimate that about half of the original population of 60,000 people (including the troops) were eaten.
+When the city finally fell, "there were only 400 survivors", all of whom were soldiers.
+No civilians seem to have survived.

+According to the Old Book of Tang, Zhang Xun killed his own concubine as food for the hungry soldiers to convince them that such extreme sacrifices were worth it.

+The historical sources also indicate that there were clear hierarchies, especially "of gender and age ... that determined who had to die and who might live": women (such as the concubine) were killed first, afterwards "old men and small boys followed", while men of fighting age were generally spared.
+The New Book of Tang contains a similar account of the events.

+The Zizhi Tongjian, a work in chronicle format published a few decades after the New Book of Tang, is largely in agreement with the Books of Tang, but also reconstructs a more detailed timeline of the siege, according to which food supplies started to run out in July, four months before the fall of the city.
+At that time, only 1,600 soldiers who started consuming tree bark and tea papers were left.
+One month later, the number of soldiers was down to 600.
+Around that time, they received relief from outside, but only 1,000 of the 3,000 newly sent soldiers made it into the city alive.
+With 200 enemy soldiers, Zhang was persuaded to rejoin the Tang forces; this brought the total back to around 1,800.